|

 What kind of training will I receive?

-Prior to your skydive as a tandem student, you'll receive training on what you'll be wearing, how the parachute works, how you'll exit the aircraft, and how you'll maintain a body position in freefall.
+Prior to your skydive as a tandem student, you'll receive training on how the parachute works, how you'll exit the aircraft, and how you'll maintain a body position in freefall.
 Your tandem instructor may have some additional training for you as well, depending on your questions and experience level.

 What can I do to help make my skydive memorable?